-The development unfolds as follows.
-First, we introduce the basic elements of geometric quantum mechanics.
-Second, we show how this formalism emerges naturally in a thermodynamic context.
-Third, we describe our version of the statistical treatment of geometric quantum mechanics---what we refer to as geometric quantum statistical mechanics.
-Fourth, we propose an experimental scenario that directly assesses its validity.
-Fifth, we build on this to establish two fundamental equations of geometric quantum thermodynamics.
+Our development unfolds as follows.
+First, it recalls the basic elements of geometric quantum mechanics.
+Second, it shows how this formalism emerges naturally in a thermodynamic context.
+Third, it describes our version of the statistical treatment of geometric quantum mechanics---what we refer to as geometric quantum statistical mechanics.
+Fourth, it builds on this to establish two fundamental equations of geometric quantum thermodynamics.
 The first is a novel version of the first law of quantum thermodynamics, with its definition of quantum heat and quantum work.
 The second is a quantum version of Jarzynski's inequality---one that does not require a two-time measurement scheme.
 Fifth, the development proposes an experiment that highlights geometric quantum thermodynamics' practical relevance.
 Finally, it expands on the geometric approach's increasing relevance to the thermodynamics of quantum information and computing.